A model theory of topology: Appendix. More examples

 \labbel{me}

-While we intuitively think of $a \sqsubseteq b$ as ``$a$ is contained in the closure of $b$'', we are going to present examples of specialization semilattices which arise in situations in which no recognizable ``notion of closure'' is present.
-The next examples help clarifying the distinction between homomorphisms and embeddings in the setting of specialization semilattices.
+While we intuitively think of $a \sqsubseteq b$ as ``$a$ is contained in the closure of $b$'', we have provided examples of specialization semilattices which arise in situations in which no recognizable ``notion of closure'' is present, e.~g., inclusion mod finite in 3. in Section \ref{exasub}.
+The next examples also help clarify the distinction between homomorphisms and embeddings in the setting of specialization semilattices.

 \begin{example} \labbel{ord} Let $\alpha$ be an ordinal, $\leq$ be the standard order on $\alpha$ and define $\beta \sqsubseteq \gamma $ if and only if there is some natural number $n$ such that $ \beta \leq \gamma +n$.